 Welcome to the Queen Eleanor Cycle Ride

-IMPORTANT INFORMATION ABOUT THE QECR 2020 EVENT please click here
+FOR IMPORTANT INFORMATION ABOUT THE QECR 2024

 Are you a regular cyclist, who’s looking for a bit of a challenge, a fun bank holiday weekend, a touch of history, and an opportunity to raise money for a very worthy cause, all rolled into one?
 If so, look no further - the Queen Eleanor Cycle Ride (QECR) is the place for you!

-The QECR is an 4-day sponsored cycle ride, which takes place over the August Bank Holiday weekend every year.
+The QECR is a 4-day sponsored cycle ride, which takes place over the August Bank Holiday weekend every year.
 The 200-mile route follows quiet roads through glorious countryside from Harby, near Lincoln, to London, and links the locations of the 12 Queen Eleanor Crosses, which Edward 1 built in memory of his wife Eleanor of Castile, after she died in Harby in 1290.
 You can read more about the route here and if you want to know more about the historical background, it’s here.